storyblok/storyblok-react/README.md

 }
 ```

-`StoryblokComponent` renders all the components dynamically which you loaded before during the initalization inside the `storyblokInit` function.
+`StoryblokComponent` renders the route components dynamically, using the list of components loaded during the initialization inside the `storyblokInit` function.

-**Check out the this [repo](https://github.com/storyblok/next.js-ultimate-tutorial/tree/part-1), it is the code for the first part of our Ultimate Tutorial for Next.js or read on how to add Storyblok to Next.js in 5 mins [here](https://www.storyblok.com/tp/add-a-headless-cms-to-next-js-in-5-minutes)**
+**Check out the [code for the first part of our Next.js + Storyblok Ultimate Tutorial](https://github.com/storyblok/next.js-ultimate-tutorial/tree/part-1).
+Or you can also read on how to add Storyblok to a Next.js project in 5 minutes [here](https://www.storyblok.com/tp/add-a-headless-cms-to-next-js-in-5-minutes)**

 ### Features and API